-At Swansea University, course codes are made up of two to three letters followed by three or four digits, for example PO1158.
+At Swansea University, course codes are made up of two to three letters followed by three or four digits, for example CLL201.
 The letters indicate the subject area.
 The first digit indicates whether the course (or "module" as it is referred to at Swansea) is first, second or third level course for regular Swansea students.
-Level 1 (or HE Level 4) modules are considered lower division courses, depending on course content.
-Generally, levels 2 and 3 are more advanced and are considered upper division courses with some exceptions depending on course content.
-Level 3 (or HE Level 6) modules will expect higher academic skills than level 2 (or HE Level 5), and assume a wider range of experience on which the student can draw.
-For juniors, bear in mind that level 3 modules are taken by Swansea students in their final year of study.
-Most CSU students who have taken several lower division courses in their major will take level 2 modules as these will usually be the ones that are the most compatible with upper division coursework at the students' home campus.
+Year 1 (or Level 4) modules are considered lower division courses, depending on course content.
+Generally, Year 2 and Year 3 (Levels 5 and 6) are more advanced and are considered upper division courses with some exceptions depending on course content.
+Year 3 (or Level 6) modules will expect higher academic skills than Year 2 (or Level 5), and assume a wider range of experience on which the student can draw.
+For juniors, bear in mind that Year 3 modules are taken by Swansea students in their final year of study.
+Most CSU students who have taken several lower division courses in their major will take Year 2 modules as these will usually be the ones that are the most compatible with upper division coursework at the students' home campus.